markomanninen/svcs/svcs_mcp/README.md

 ---

-**Transform your code evolution understanding with SVCS MCP Server - the future of semantic version control.**
+**Transform your code understanding with SVCS MCP Server - chat-optimized semantic analysis for the modern developer.**

+*Perfect for Claude, VS Code Chat, and any MCP-compatible interface.*